A Kit List for the Everest Base Camp Trek

 - Walking boots - with spare laces

-- Trainers or comfortable shoes - for wearing in the tea house or lodge in the evening
+- Trainers or all terrain sandals - for travel and changing into in the evening

 - Waterproof jacket and over-trousers - preferable made from breathable material

-- Duvet / down jacket - essential for colder evenings especially at altitude
+- Duvet / down jacket - essential for colder evenings especially at altitude.
+Mountain Kingdoms provides this free of charge for all our Nepal treks.

 - Long-sleeved shirts - to cover arms against the sun or insect bites